RoadieHQ/marketing-site/content/docs/custom-plugins/artifactory/index.md

 Once the steps above have been completed successfully and you have been notified that your plugin is ready to use, you should be able to log into your Backstage instance and use the plugin just like any other plugin.

-You can update your plugin at will and modify it's versions if needed in the [custom plugin configuration page](/docs/custom-plugins/configuring).
+You can update your plugin at will and modify its versions if needed in the [custom plugin configuration page](/docs/custom-plugins/configuring).
 Using the version keyword `latest` will always update plugins automatically with the latest version when new plugin is published to Artifactory.

 [forgot-password]: https://roadiehq.jfrog.io/ui/login/forgot-password
 [form]: https://docs.google.com/forms/d/e/1FAIpQLSdSNr4Ps_RpKEx0V2QbxWaKLb3-DKi0W7U09Wth0SXHQoPyXQ/viewform